VMatrix1900/draft-cats-metric-definition/draft-ysl-cats-metric-definition.md

 # Introduction

-Many computing services are deployed in a distributed way.
-In such deployment mode, multiple service instances are deployed in multiple service sites to provide equivalent service to end users.
-In order to provide better service to end users, a framework called Computing-Aware Traffic Steering(CATS) {{!I-D.ietf-cats-framework}} is defined.

-CATS is a traffic engineering approach that takes into account the dynamic nature of computing resources and network state to optimize service-specific traffic forwarding towards a given service contact instance{{!I-D.ietf-cats-framework}}.
-Various metrics may be used to enforce such computing-aware traffic steering policies.
+Service providers are deploying computing capabilities across the network for hosting applications such as distributed AI workloads, AR/VR and driverless vehicles, among others.
+In these deployments, multiple service instances are replicated across various sites to ensure sufficient capacity for maintaining the required Quality of Experience (QoE) expected by the application.
+To support the selection of these instances, a framework called Computing-Aware Traffic Steering (CATS) is introduced in {{!I-D.ietf-cats-framework}}.

-To steer traffic to a service contact instance, CATS components(C-PS, C-Forwarders, etc.) need information of the service instance's computing status.
-In addition to network-related metrics, a common definition of relevant computing metrics is essential for effective coordination between network devices and compute instances.
-Standardized metrics enable precise traffic steering decisions that optimize resource utilization and improve overall system performance.
+CATS is a traffic engineering approach that optimizes the steering of traffic to a given service instance by considering the dynamic nature of computing and network resources.
+To achieve this, CATS components (C-PS, C-Forwarders, etc.) require performance metrics for both communication and compute resources.
+Since these resources are deployed by multiple providers, standardized metrics are essential to ensure interoperability and enable precise traffic steering decisions, thereby optimizing resource utilization and enhancing overall system performance.

-Various considerations for metric definition are proposed in {{?I-D.du-cats-computing-modeling-description}}, which are useful in defining computing metrics.

-Based on the considerations defined in {{?I-D.du-cats-computing-modeling-description}}, this document defines relevant computing metrics for CATS by categorizing the metrics into three levels based on their complexity and granularity details.
+Various considerations for metric definition are proposed in {{?I-D.du-cats-computing-modeling-description}}, which are useful for defining computing metrics.
+This document categorizes the relevant computing metrics for CATS into three levels based on their complexity and granularity, following the considerations outlined in {{?I-D.du-cats-computing-modeling-description}}.
+In the current document, we leverage this preliminary work to formalize a definition of resource metrics for CATS.

 # Conventions and Definitions